abhishek-kakkar/ARLeapHapticDemo/README.md

 # ARLeapHapticDemo
-Vibrotactile Feedback demonstration using custom gloves and ARToolkit in Processing.
+Vibrotactile Feedback demonstration using Leap Motion, custom gloves and ARToolkit in Processing.